Faith Band Oral History

 In this oral history interview, Dave Barnes and Carl Storie share their personal journeys into music, the formative years of the band, and vivid stories from their time performing together as part of Faith Band.
 They recall opening for legendary acts like the Allman Brothers, the Doobie Brothers, and Fleetwood Mac, and reflect on both the highs and the struggles of a career spent chasing—and achieving—moments of rock and roll glory.

 This interview is part of the Indiana Music History Project’s Amazing Indiana Music Stories series, generously supported by the Allen Whitehill Clowes Charitable Foundation.
-On this page, you’ll find the Complete Interview, a highlight reel, and selected archival images that capture the history and spirit of Faith Band.
+On this page, you’ll find the Complete Interview, a Interview Highlight, and Image Gallery that capture the history and spirit of Faith Band.

 The Complete Interview